 We also have other business-level risk committees that meet multiple times a year with senior management to discuss potential risks to Travelers related to the environment and changing climate conditions.
-These business-level committees include the Enterprise Catastrophe Strategy and Analysis group, the Enterprise Risk Committee, the Emerging Issues Committee and the Climate, Energy and the Environment Committee (CEEC).
+These business-level committees include the Enterprise Risk Committee, the Enterprise Catastrophe Committee, the Emerging Issues Committee, and the Climate, Energy and the Environment Committee (CEEC).
 As described in further detail under Risk Management, the CEEC coordinates and supports climate-related initiatives and strategies across Travelers and is a venue to share information and leverage expertise.
+In 2019, Travelers appointed a Chief Sustainability Officer, who leads Travelers' environmental, social and governance (ESG) efforts across the organization and is a member of the company's ESG and Disclosure Committees, along with several other cross-business groups and committees.
+The diagram below illustrates the comprehensive approach we take to overseeing and managing risk, including climate-related risk.